 After this, you should ensure that you're using the correct combination of your username and word.
 If they're incorrect, the server is free to close the connection.
 The following exception is raised if any of such (authentication) problems occur in your application.

-Server requires an SSL connection or correct username/word combination.
+The server requires an SSL connection or the correct username/word combination.
 Make sure you're not wrong in both of these scenarios.

-Once these problems are resolved (and other problems don't arise) your email would be sent and you will see a success message in your application.
+Once these problems are resolved (and other problems don't arise) your email will be sent and you will see a success message in your application.
 Mine showed me the following.

 Email successfully sent!
 Success message in the Console application.